Are Your Construction Strategies Up to Par for the New Decade?

 2020 is almost here–and as construction professionals, we are sure that you have a lot to celebrate.
 Whether it’s winning new business or the topping out of a career-defining project, everyone in the industry has a milestone from the year (and decade) they should wear as a badge of honor.

-As part of the fresh start of each New Year, it’s also important to commit to new goals and resolutions.
+As part of the fresh start of each year, it’s also important to commit to new goals.
 For construction businesses, the right targets are critical to organization, productivity, and improving a company’s bottom line.
 And perhaps among the most important goals for today’s leading companies are ones involving a digital construction strategy.

 Why Focus on Your Digital Construction Strategy in 2020?

 According to Liferay, “Digital strategy focuses on using technology to improve business performance,” and includes implementing new products or reimagining current processes.
 The blog continues, “As digital technology becomes more pervasive and companies move further in the journey of digital transformation, digital strategy and business strategy will be the same thing.”

 The message is loud and clear.
 Digital strategy can no longer be a subset of the broader business vision–it needs to remain in the front and center of every major company initiative.